-1. All tributaries, or portions thereof, of Sandy River not otherwise classified or recommended for classifications - Class B-1.

-2. Bean Brook, Strong, between its junction with Doctor Brook and with Valley Brook - Class C.

-3. Cascade Brook, Farmington, between the Route 2 Bridge and Sandy River - Class B-2.
+- All tributaries, or portions thereof, of Sandy River not otherwise classified or recommended for classifications - Class B-1. - 2.
+Bean Brook, Strong, between its junction with Doctor Brook and with Valley Brook Class C. - 3.
+Cascade Brook, Farmington, between the Route 2 Bridge and Sandy River Class B-2.
 1977, c.
-373, § 22.

-4. Lemon Stream, Starks, from dam in Starks Village to its confluence with the Sandy River - Class C.

-5. Little Norridgewock Stream and tributaries above confluence with Wilson Stream - Class B-2.

-6. Meadow Brook, Wilton, from Depot Street to its confluence with Wilson Stream - Class C.

-7. Sandy River and its tributaries above Phillips at the highway bridge on Route 142 - Class A.
+373, § 22. - Lemon Stream, Starks, from dam in Starks Village to its confluence with the Sandy River - Class C. - 5.
+Little Norridgewock Stream and tributaries above confluence with Wilson Stream Class B-2. - 6.
+Meadow Brook, Wilton, from Depot Street to its confluence with Wilson Stream Class C. - 7.
+Sandy River and its tributaries above Phillips at the highway bridge on Route $142-\mathsf{Class}\ \mathsf{A}.$

-8. Sandy River, main stem, from the Route 142 Bridge in Phillips to Route 4 Bridge in Farmington - Class B-2.

-9. Sandy River, main stem, from Route 4 Bridge in Farmington to the entrance of Beales Brook - Class C.
+- Sandy River, main stem, from the Route 142 Bridge in Phillips to Route 4 Bridge in Farmington - Class B-2. - 9.
+Sandy River, main stem, from Route 4 Bridge in Farmington to the entrance of Beales Brook Class C.

-10. Sandy River, main stem, from the entrance of Beales Brook to its confluence with the Kennebec River - Class C.

-11. Temple Stream, between the bridge in the Village of Temple and Sandy River - Class C.

-12. Unnamed stream, Farmington, urban area vicinity of Middle Streat - Class C.

-13. Unnamed stream, below canning factory in New Sharon Village - Class C. 1967, c.
+- 10. Sandy River, main stem, from the entrance of Beales Brook to its confluence with the Kennebec River Class C. - 11.
+Temple Stream, between the bridge in the Village of Temple and Sandy River Class C. - 12.
+Unnamed stream, Farmington, urban area vicinity of Middle Streat Class C. - Unnamed stream, below canning factory in New Sharon Village Class C. 1967, c.
 304, § 6.

-14. Valley Brook, Strong, between the Route 145 Bridge and the main stem of the Sandy River - Class C.
+14. Valley Brook.
+Strong, between Sandy River - Class C.

-15. Wilson Stream, main stem, from outlet of Wilson Pond to the Route 133 crossing - Class C.
+15. Wilson Stream, main am crossing - Class C.